canvas-ai/canvas-shell/README.md

 # auth.token canvas-rest-api
 ```

-Currently, we only support a very limited API used mainly for development/testing purposes
+Currently, we only support a very limited API used mainly for development/testing purposes (always check --help, readme may not be up-to-date)

 - set: Sets a context URL
 - url: Returns the current context url